 It is essential to keep the agricultural industry in Massachusetts thriving.
 The APR Program helps to preserve agricultural land to keep valuable farmland soil from being built on by development companies for non-agricultural purposes that could be detrimental to the environment.
 The program offers to pay farmland owners the difference between the "fair market value" and the "agricultural value" of their farms in exchange for a permanent deed restriction which prevents any use of the property that will negatively impact its future agricultural viability.

 It is a voluntary program for farmers who are faced with a decision regarding the future use of their farms.
 The main objective of the APR program is to protect productive farmland with the deed restrictions and revitalize the agricultural industry by making land more affordable to farmers and their operations more financially secure.
 The program accepts applications on a rolling basis.
-In order to be considered a priority for the next funding cycle applications should be submitted by June 30, 2021.
+Projects are evaluated on a quarterly basis and are advance subject to available funding.

 Landowners with at least five acres of land with suitable soils in agricultural production for the last two years.